 How to define the other key colors:

-- Click on the color box (the pointer will transform into an eyedropper), choose the necessary color on the image and left-click it.
+- Click the color plate (the pointer will transform into an eyedropper), choose the necessary color on the image and left-click it.
 The color box will change its color to the selected one.

-- Double-click on the color box to open the Select Color dialog.
+- Double-click the color plate to open the Select Color dialog.

 As a result, all colors that are darker than the black key will shift to the black color; all colors that are lighter than the white key will shift to the white color.

 You can also set only one key color (black key or white key).
 If you define only the black key, the dark colors will shift to the black color, while the light colors will not change.

 Please note, that the lighter the black key color is, the darker the image will be; the darker the white key color is, the lighter your image will be.

 Note: If you don't want to change the color shades on your image, use the color grey as the key color (in this case the color components (green, red and blue) are equal).